soundtenants/soundtenants.github.io/pages/pages-root-folder/index.md

   image: sticker.jpeg
   text: "Looking for step-to-step instructions on organizing your building?
 Need info on tenants’ rights or the eviction moratorium?
 Or are you just running short on groceries?
 We know people who can help."
 widget3:
-  title: COVID-19
+  title: Eviction Defense
-  url: '/covid-19/'
+  url: '/eviction-defense/'
-  image: engin-akyurt-KtYvqysesC4-unsplash.jpg
+  image: unsplash-phone-alex-andrews.png
-  text: "We're in midst of a pandemic and on the cusp of an economic crisis.
-Many people have lost their jobs and are struggling to pay rent.
-Many more will struggle soon.
-An eviction moratorium is not enough!
-How can we pay rent if we have no wages?"
+  text: "Help keep people in their homes during the COVID crisis."
 ---